 - Play around with the vegetables you like in it, I love mushrooms in my stew and thought they were just fantastic for a nice change.
 Add onions, celery, mushrooms, whatever your heart desires.

-- Now, there are a lot of people that don’t like the way that cooked chicken breaks down after slow cooking all day.
-IF you are one of those people, then add the chicken in at the very end to heat it up.
+- Now, there are a lot of people that don’t like the way that chicken breaks down after slow cooking all day.
+IF you are one of those people, then add cooked chicken in at the very end to heat it up.
 You have a choice of which method you want to do here.

 - Play around with the thickness at the end, depending on what vegetables you put in, there will be more/less liquid.
 Mushrooms and celery add liquid, potatoes and carrots not as much.

-I’m thinking my crockpot deserves a name, he’s been working so hard and heck, will continue to work hard.
+I’m thinking my crock pot deserves a name, he’s been working so hard and heck, will continue to work hard.
 I can’t remember the last time I used it so much, three or four times a week is a new record for me.

-Has your crockpot been doing overtime with the Holiday rush, snowy weather and cold days?
+Has your crock pot been doing overtime with the Holiday rush, snowy weather and cold days?

 Thanks for stopping in!